xmake-io/xmake-docs/guide/faq.md

 $ xmake run
 ```

-If we only want to generate xmake.lua file, we can run:
+If we only want to generate `xmake.lua` file, we can run:

 ```bash
 $ xmake f -y
 ```

-If you want to known more information please see [Scan source codes and build project without makefile](https://tboox.org/2017/01/07/build-without-makefile/)
+If you want to get more information, please see [Scan source codes and build project without makefile](https://tboox.org/2017/01/07/build-without-makefile/).

 ## Why is xmake.lua being executed multiple times?